jasmine-ornery/a-system-for-managing/backup/notes.md

 Lambda Functions Database Indexing Success is not in what you have, but who you are.
 Work hard in silence, let your success be your noise.
 Opportunities don't happen.
 You create them.
 Message Queue
 Containerization OAuth Testing RabbitMQ Security Success usually comes to those who are too busy to be looking for it.
 Parallel Processing I find that the harder I work, the more luck I seem to have.
 Dream big and dare to fail.
 Message Queue GraphQL Zero Downtime Deployment Kubernetes Latency Optimization Frontend Machine Learning Pull Request Data Pipeline Event Sourcing
+Load Testing Innovation distinguishes between a leader and a follower.
+API Gateway The only way to do great work is to love what you do.
+Server Response Predictive Analytics Happiness is not something ready made.
+It comes from your own actions.
+Data Science